FIFA World Cup Finals 2026 Prediction Competition

 Introduction

-The FIFA World Cup Finals 2026 are being played in Canada, Mexico and the United States of America between Thursday 11th June and Sunday 19th July 2026 with the opening match between Mexico and South Africa kicking off on Thursday 11th June 2026 at 20.00 BST.
+The FIFA World Cup Finals 2026 are being played in Canada, Mexico and the USA between Thursday 11th June and Sunday 19th July 2026 with the opening match between Mexico and South Africa kicking off on Thursday 11th June 2026 at 20.00 BST.

 The competition has been expanded from the usual 32 countries to 48 countries meaning that there are now a total of 104 matches to be played across 37 days.

 The Prediction Competition requires each participant to predict the outcome of all 104 matches in the tournament, gaining points for correct and partially correct predictions or losing points for incorrect predictions.
-Prizes will be awarded at the end of the competition to the participants gaining the most points.
-The number of prize places available will depend on the number of participants where more participants means more prize places.
+Prizes will be awarded at the end of the competition to the players gaining the most points.
+The number of prize places available will depend on the number of players where more players means more prize places.

 You can submit as many entries as you wish.
 Multiple entries for yourself are very welcome as are entries on behalf of family members, friends, work colleagues, pets and so on.